The internet is a world of its own; there is space for anyone to start a business, build a community, teach, and even share personal stories.

-You will discover that the search result will contain similar results such as “best recipes affiliate program”, cooking affiliate program, meal affiliate program, etc.
+You will discover that the search results will contain similar results such as the “best recipes affiliate program,” cooking affiliate program, meal affiliate program, etc.

 These are similar keywords.
 You can create a single page targeting these keywords and rank them.

 You don’t need to publish different posts for each of these keywords.
 By search intent, the users are all looking for the same information.

 How to Make Money from a Personal Blog